adventuremomblog

 Praying the steps at Holy Cross Immaculata Mt.
 Adams Cincinnati

-Holy Cross Immaculata in Cincinnati evening
+view at Holy Cross Immaculata Parish in Cincinnati in the evening

-Holy Cross Immaculata in Cincinnati at night
+view from Holy Cross Immaculata Parish at night in Cincinnati

-I’ve also been curious about why individuals and families make this ritual an annual tradition each year.
+I’ve also been curious about why individuals and families make this ritual an annual tradition, each year.

-Why is This an Annual Tradition?
+Why is Praying the Steps an Annual Tradition?

 Praying the steps at Holy Cross Immaculata Mt.
 Adams Cincinnati